dme86/dme86.github.io/_posts/2024-03-05-Why-I-Continue-to-Advocate-for-CentOS-Stream-in-Production-Environments.md

 As these updates remain within the same major release, they do not introduce disruptive changes.
 This framework contrasts with classic rolling releases such as Arch or Gentoo, which lack version numbers.

 For those familiar with Debian Stable and the -updates repository, the concept is analogous.

+# Conclusion

+RHEL, characterized as a stable LTS distribution, follows a [release schedule](https://access.redhat.com/support/policy/updates/errata) spanning 3 years, complemented by a support period lasting a decade.
+Beyond this, minor releases concurrent with a major RHEL release persist for up to 2 years, providing a consistent [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) guarantee that outlines supported interfaces.
+This assurance equips developers with precise knowledge about interface stability throughout the 10-year duration.

+In comparison, CentOS Stream *maintains its status* as a stable LTS distribution, featuring a release cadence occurring every 3 years and a support lifespan of 5 years.
+Aligning with RHEL, CentOS Stream offers an equivalent ABI guarantee.

+Traditionally, CentOS adhered to the same cadence and lifespan as the corresponding RHEL release, *excluding* the extended minor release duration.
+This distinction is crucial, as CentOS's stability lagged behind RHEL due to users lacking the option to remain on a minor release for 2 years while still receiving security updates.

+> This nuance might not be fully grasped by individuals unfamiliar with
+> RHEL, including many Reddit users, encompassing a significant portion
+> of the CentOS community on the platform.

+CentOS Stream, while sharing a stability level with CentOS, does not fall short of CentOS's stability; it is *equally* robust.
+Both CentOS and CentOS Stream provide the *same* ABI guarantee and function as a unified major release channel.

+For example CentOS Stream 9 was released September 15, 2021 and will have *active Support* until May 31 2027.